HP 17.3″ AMD Athlon Gold 12GB RAM 2TB HDD Laptop – 9918317

 AMD was founded in 1969 by Jerry Sanders and a group of other technology professionals.
 The company's early products were primarily memory chips and other components for computers.
 In 1975, AMD entered the microprocessor market, competing with Intel, its main rival in the industry.
 In the early 2000s, it experienced significant growth and success, thanks in part to its strong position in the PC market and the success of its Athlon and Opteron processors.
 However, the company faced challenges in the late 2000s and early 2010s, as it struggled to keep up with Intel in the race to produce faster and more powerful processors.

-In the late 2010s, AMD regained market share by pursuing a penetration pricing strategy and building on the success of its Ryzen processors, which were considerably more competitive with Intel microprocessors in terms of performance while offering attractive pricing.
+In the late 2010s, AMD regained market share by pursuing a penetration pricing strategy and building on the success of its Ryzen processors, which were considerably more competitive with Intel microprocessors in terms of performance whilst offering attractive pricing.

 Athlon is the brand name applied to a series of x86-compatible microprocessors designed and manufactured by AMD.
 The original Athlon (now called Athlon Classic) was the first seventh-generation x86 processor and the first desktop processor to reach speeds of one gigahertz (GHz).
 It made its debut as AMD's high-end processor brand on June 23, 1999.
 Over the years AMD has used the Athlon name with the 64-bit Athlon 64 architecture, the Athlon II, and Accelerated Processing Unit (APU) chips targeting the Socket AM1 desktop SoC architecture, and Socket AM4 Zen (microarchitecture).
 The modern Zen-based Athlon with a Radeon Graphics processor was introduced in 2019 as AMD's highest-performance entry-level processor.